 In a game of Marry, Date, or Dump, we'd dump Macbeth (duh); date Malcolm (nice boy, but too many responsibilities) and marry Macduff.
-He's a loyal Scottish nobleman, a loving father and wife, and an all-around great guy.
+He's a loyal Scottish nobleman, a loving father and husband, and an all-around great guy.
 So what makes this 17th century #1 Dad tick?

 He Has Feels

 Macduff isn't a man of many words, which means… everyone listens when he talks.
 We first hear Macduff as he expresses raw, honest grief at the King's murder: "O horror, horror, horror!
 Tongue nor heart/ Cannot conceive nor name thee! … Most sacrilegious murder hath broke ope/ The Lord's anointed temple, and stole thence/ The life o' the building!"
 (2.3.73-79).
 (Apparently, even grief can't keep him from busting out elaborate metaphors to describe death.)
 Even more than the king's own son, Macduff appears to mourn the loss of the king, and the man.